 If you’re planning to sell your home, it only makes sense that you’d want to get the most out of it.
 Often, realtors will tell homeowners to focus on their kitchen and bathrooms, as these areas of the home tend to be major selling points for buyers.
 However, upgrades to these areas may not be feasible.

 In many cases, the upgrades are simply too time-intensive or do not offer enough return on the investment.
 In others, these areas of the home have already undergone a makeover, but more value is desired.
-In either case, the following inexpensive upgrades provide a viable solution.
+In either case, there are inexpensive upgrades that provide a viable solution.

 Freshen Things Up with a Coat of Paint